Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Single-capillary model

-The flow established along the slug regions of length $L_{r}$ and $L_{f}$, located respectively at the rear and at the front of the bubble, is assumed to be laminar and fully-developed.
-Under these approximations~\citep{Ni2017}, whose validity is discussed in~Sec.\,\ref{sec:applicability}, the Hagen-Poiseuille equation~\citep{Hagen1839, Poiseuille1846} linearly relates the volumetric flow rate of the liquid $Q$ to the local pressure drop due to friction: \begin{linenomath}
+The flow established along the slug regions of length $L_{r}$ and $L_{f}$, located respectively at the rear and front of the bubble, is assumed to be laminar and fully developed.
+Under these approximations~\citep{Ni2017}, whose validity is discussed in~Sec.\,\ref{sec:applicability}, the Hagen-Poiseuille equation~\citep{Hagen1839, Poiseuille1846} linearly relates the volumetric flow rate of the liquid $Q$ to the local pressure drop due to viscous friction: \begin{linenomath}

-\end{linenomath} Thus, the local pressure drop can be expressed in terms of the average speed of the liquid slugs $v$, i.e. $Q=\pi\,r^{2}\,v$, as: \begin{linenomath}
+\end{linenomath} Thus, the local pressure drop can be expressed in terms of the average speed of the liquid slugs $v$, i.e., $Q=\pi\,r^{2}\,v$, as \begin{linenomath}

+\end{linenomath} The present analysis assumes that the viscous flow in the liquid slugs ahead of and behind the bubble can be treated independently, so their pressure drops are additive.
+Accordingly, the overall pressure drop across the liquid phase is obtained by summing the two contributions in Eq.~\eqref{dpj_dim}: \begin{linenomath} {

+} \end{linenomath} where the sum of the rear and front slug lengths has been expressed as the difference between the {tube} and the bubble length, assuming that both phases are incompressible.

+The presence of the gas bubble causes an excess pressure drop~\citep{Warnier2010, Etminan2021}, $\Delta{p}_{\rm{B}}$ in Eq.~\eqref{dptot_dim}, expressed in terms of the capillary number based on the bubble speed $u$: \begin{linenomath}

+\end{linenomath} which can be interpreted as the ratio between viscous stresses and {interfacial} tension, $\sigma$.
+Since we are interested in the visco-capillary regime, we restrict our analysis to $\text{Ca}\ll1$ (in the range $\text{Ca}\le 10^{-2}$) where the tip-to-tip pressure drop is independent of the bubble length and proportional to the capillary pressure $\sigma/r$.
+In this regime, the pressure drop can be decomposed into two contributions: (i) the dynamic jump due to the curvature of the front and rear menisci, first described by~\citeauthor{Bretherton1961}, which dominates at small capillary numbers and scales as $\text{Ca}^{2/3}$~\cite{Klaseboer2014, Langewisch2015, Cherukumudi2015}; (ii) the jump in normal viscous stresses, incorporated in the empirical model of~\citet{Balestra2018}, which becomes important for $\text{Ca}\gtrsim 10^{-3}$.
+This contribution takes the form of a ratio of polynomials in $\text{Ca}$ and higher powers.
+Accordingly, we perform an asymptotic expansion in powers of $\left(3\,\text{Ca}\right)^{1/3}$ of~\citeauthor{Balestra2018}'s model retaining terms up to $\mathcal{O}(\text{Ca})$ yielding \begin{linenomath}

+\end{linenomath} where $\beta_{2}$ and $\beta_{3}$ are constant fitting parameters determined from the model of~\citet{Balestra2018}.
+Note that Eq.~\eqref{dpb_dim} includes terms up to $\mathcal{O}(\mathrm{Ca})$ rather than only Bretherton's contribution [term~(i)], because the pressure drop in the liquid slug in Eq.~\eqref{dptot_dim}, once normalized, scales as the capillary number (see Sec.~\ref{sec:tube}).
+Therefore, our model for the pressure drop is consistent up to $\mathcal{O}(\mathrm{Ca})$.